red-hat-data-services/must-gather/README.md

 - `appwrappers` for CodeFlare Operator
 - `inferenceservices` `inferencegraphs` `"trainedmodels` `servingruntimes` `clusterstoragecontainers` `predictors` for Kserve and ModelMesh component
 - `notebooks` for Workbench component
-- `modelregistries` for model registry component
+- `modelregistries` for Model Registry component

 ## Usage

-To collect all for RHOAI release 2.11.0
+To collect all for RHOAI release 2.17.0

 ```
-oc adm must-gather --image=quay.io/modh/must-gather:rhoai-2.11
+oc adm must-gather --image=quay.io/modh/must-gather:rhoai-2.17
 ```

 Dashboard has been included in this default behavior.